-Since there were no changes to the COS system, no additional COS trainings were offered in 2019-2020.
+There were no changes to the COS system although a project request was resubmitted.
+No additional COS trainings were offered in 2020-2021.

-Collaboration efforts of networking with SUNY System Administration and other campuses continued throughout 2019-2020.
+Collaboration efforts of networking with SUNY System Administration and other campuses continued throughout 2020-2021.
 The Budget Office has represented Fredonia in attendance at Accounting, Budget, and Bursar (ABB) meetings; sessions on Business Intelligence (BI), and SUNY System Administration trainings via zoom webinars and conference calls.